vincentskele/volt/README.md

 # Volt

-Volt is an open source Discord bot and Web Dashboard designed by RoboDAO for RoboDAO to provide a fun and interactive Discord economy system paired with a basic UI.
-Users can earn, spend, and manage virtual currency while enjoying features like jobs and games.
+Volt is an open source Discord bot and Web Dashboard designed by RoboDAO for RoboDAO to provide a fun and interactive Discord token system paired with a basic UI.
+Users can earn, spend, and manage virtual tokens while enjoying features like jobs and games.

 ## Features
 - **Basic Economy**: Manage wallets and banks with commands to deposit, withdraw, and transfer funds.